UPDATED: May 19, 2020

 Notes:

-If you wish to record your church services, including live music performances of any hymns and worship songs that are in copyright, you will need a licence from MCPS because of the mechanical recording rights.
-Alternatively, the additional Church Copyright Licence (CCLI’s song lyric reproduction licence available to churches), includes a free MCPS right which permits licencees to record live music.
-Such licenses do not permit incorporating copyrighted sound recordings into audio or video recordings of your service.
+2. If you wish to record your church services, including live music performances of any hymns and worship songs that are in copyright, you will need a licence from MCPS because of the mechanical recording rights.
+Alternatively, the additional Church Copyright Licence (CCLI’s song lyric reproduction licence), includes a free MCPS right which permits licencees to record live music for limited distribution (e.g. for archive or for the housebound).
+Such licences do not permit incorporating copyrighted sound recordings into audio or video recordings of your service.
 See Note 3 below about Dubbing Licenses.

-The PPL and PRS for Music Church Licences available through CCLI do not permit you to web-stream copyrighted music or recordings, including in your services.
-These licences are available from PRS for Music and PPL.
+4. The PPL and PRS for Music Church Licences available through CCLI do not permit you to web-stream copyrighted music or recordings, including in your services.
+Licences are available from PRS for Music and PPL for this purpose, or CCLI’s Streaming Plus LicenceTM will cover sound recordings authorised by CCLI.

-Additional considerations beyond the scope of this document are involved in recording services and sharing services online.
-For more information, please contact The Mother Church at musicpermissions@csps.com.
+6. Additional considerations beyond the scope of this document are involved in recording services and sharing services online.
+For more information, please review the Copyright Guidelines for Hybrid Services or contact The Mother Church at musicpermissions@csps.com.

 Licence fees